-Currently, there are some solutions out there that allow you to create button-based chatbots.
-Take giosg Interaction Designer, for example.
-It’s a versatile tool that makes creating different types of lead capture interactions and button-based chatbots easy.
+Currently, there are some solutions out there that allow you to easily create chatbots for lead capture.
+Take giosg, for example, it’s a versatile tool that makes creating multi-step forms and lead generation chatbots easy.

 Our drag and drop solution requires no coding and can be implemented immediately - a dream come true for any digital marketer!

 Buzzword or not, gamification is an effective way to optimise your lead capture forms, by increasing engagement and conversions.
 If you're new to it, gamification is all about placing game-like features, mechanics, or user interfaces onto your website.

 There many ways to gamify your website, but it works exceptionally well for improving your lead capture forms.